5GZORRO/issm/README.md

 ### Add roles to MNO namespace

-Run the below to add additional roles to `default` service account of the operator namespace.
-These roles are used by argo workflow
+Run the below to add additional roles to `default` service account of the MNO namespace.
+These roles are used by argo workflow controller

 ```
 kubectl apply -f deploy/role.yaml -n $MNO_NAMESPACE